Quota Mechanisms: Finite-Sample Optimality and Robustness: Extensions

 \begin{thm}[Implementation equivalence with interdependent values] Consider the setting of interdependent values.
 For any social choice function $x \colon \Th \to \D (\XX)$, the following are equivalent: \begin{enumerate}[label = (\roman*), ref = \roman*] \item $x$ is one-shot implementable with transfers; \item $x$ is $\pi$-cyclically monotone; \item $x$ is approximately asymptotically implemented by the $(x, \pi)$-quota mechanisms; \item $x$ is approximately asymptotically implementable by linking mechanisms with transfers. \end{enumerate} \end{thm}

 With interdependent values, $\pi$-cyclical monotonicity is still equivalent to one-shot implementability with transfers (by \cite{Rochet1987}), but $\pi$-cyclical monotonicity is now equivalent to a weaker form of asymptotic implementation.
-In our proof of \cref{res:equivalence}, with private values, we construct a sequence $(\s_K)_{K \geq 1}$ of Bayes--Nash equilibria such that on every problem, each agent $i$'s report is \emph{close} to truthful and has expectation \emph{exactly} $q_i$.
+With private values, we prove \cref{res:equivalence} by constructing a sequence $(\s_K)_{K \geq 1}$ of Bayes--Nash equilibria such that on every problem, each agent $i$'s report is \emph{close} to truthful and has expectation \emph{exactly} $\pi_i$.
 With interdependent values, each agent cares about the joint distribution of his opponents' reports and true types, so the analogous strategy profile $\s_K$ may not be an exact Bayes--Nash equilibrium.
 Nevertheless, as $K$ grows large, each agent's gain from deviating converges to $0$ because his opponents' strategies converge to truthtelling.

-We caution that in the interdependent values setting, ex-ante Pareto efficient social choice functions are not necessarily $\pi$-cyclically monotone.\footnote{Indeed, in a setting with transferable utility, \cite{JehielMoldovanu2001} show that with multidimensional (continuous) types, an efficient social choice function is one-shot implementable with transfers only if a non-generic condition is satisfied.} Next, we give an example of an ex-ante Pareto efficient social choice function that cannot be approximately asymptotically implemented by quota mechanisms.\footnote{JS (ft.~8, p.~245) claim that in the setting of (independently distributed) interdependent values, every ex-ante Pareto efficient social choice function is asymptotically implemented by the associated quota mechanisms.
-This is incorrect. \cref{ex:counterexample} is a counterexample.}
+We caution that in the setting of interdependent values, ex-ante Pareto efficient social choice functions are not necessarily $\pi$-cyclically monotone.\footnote{Indeed, in a setting with transferable utility, \cite{JehielMoldovanu2001} show that with multidimensional (continuous) types, no efficient social choice function is one-shot implementable with transfers, unless a non-generic condition is satisfied.} Next, we give an example of an ex-ante Pareto efficient social choice function that cannot be approximately asymptotically implemented by quota mechanisms.\footnote{JS (fn.~8, p.~245) claim that in the setting of (independently distributed) interdependent values, every ex-ante Pareto efficient social choice function is asymptotically implemented by the associated quota mechanisms. \cref{ex:counterexample} is a counterexample to this claim.}